jschasse/gator/README.md

 ### How to Install
 -----------------------------------------
   After you have Go and PostgreSQL on your system you want to run ```go install github.com/jschasse/gator@latest```.
-IF you DONT have your **$GOBIN** path set, makesure to set it so that you can use gator from any command line in your system.
+If you DONT have your **$GOBIN** path set, set it so that you can use gator from any command line in your system.

 #### How to add the Go bin directory to your PATH (if not already there):